lsaacd/React-with-TypeScript-Examples/README.md

-# Example of changing the README.md
+# This is VITE REACT NATIVE APP

+## Just practice nothing out of the ordinary!